 Solid-state drive, uses microchips for storing data in a computer system.
 Compared to classical hard-disks they are having no mechanical components like spinning disks.

 A widely used file format for archiving.
-Originally, this stood
+Originally, this

-for "Tape ARchive" and was already supported by very early Unix
+stood for Tape ARchive and was already supported by very early

-Virtual Machine Manager -- the component of VirtualBox that controls VM execution.
-See the section called “VirtualBox executables and components” for a list of VirtualBox components.
+Virtual Machine Manager.
+The component of Oracle VM VirtualBox that controls VM execution.
+See Section 10.2, “Oracle VM VirtualBox Executables and Components” for a list of Oracle VM VirtualBox components.